(Translate this site)

 (Note I couldn't have done this with my flare pistol, as it was a single shot I'd have been forced to reload manually while driving.)

 Yes, I reckoned the entire posse had been either briefed in regards to most of my tricks and gadgets-- or else experienced some of them before, first hand.
 Including my flare gun use.
-But none had seen or heard about something like rockets being fired from Shadow-- or seen the amazing 360 degree spin that had rattled this particular bunch only minutes before.
+But none had seen or heard about something like rockets being fired from Shadow-- or witnessed the amazing 360 degree death spin that had rattled this particular bunch only minutes before.

 The last one or two flares had maybe been unnecessary, as both cars ran themselves off the road again at considerable speed, trying to avoid being blown up by imaginary rockets.